Shopify/quilt/packages/async/README.md

 ### Webpack

 In order to make use of the `id` property added by the Babel plugin, you will need to create a manifest of assets keyed by this ID.
-An example of doing so can be found in [sewing kit’s `webpac-asset-metadata-plugin` package](https://github.com/Shopify/sewing-kit/tree/master/packages/webpack-asset-metadata-plugin).
+An example of doing so can be found in [sewing kit’s `webpack-asset-metadata-plugin` package](https://github.com/Shopify/sewing-kit/tree/master/packages/webpack-asset-metadata-plugin).